bruceravel/demeter/documentation/Athena/analysis/peak.rst

 pseudo-Voigt function to model the first pre-edge peak, and a Gaussian to model the second pre-edge peak.

 :demeter:`athena` cannot know what feature in the data each line shape is intended to model.
 You **must** select the centroid of each line shape.
-This can be done by typing an energy value into the box labeled either :quoted:`Center` or E₀.
+This can be done by typing an energy value into the box labeled either :quoted:`Center` or E\ :sub:`0`.
 Alternately, you can use the pluck button to take the energy value from the plot using the mouse.

 When the pluck button is used, :demeter:`athena` will make a guess for the initial value of the height of the lineshape.
 This is the value of the data at